View Details Explore Now →

 Navigating Waiting Periods

 Waiting periods are the time between when your policy starts and when coverage begins.
 They are used to prevent people from signing up for insurance when they know they will soon have a large bill.
-Waiting periods can vary depending on the insurance company and the type of coverage.
-Some insurers have shorter waiting periods for accidents than for illnesses.
+Waiting periods can vary depending on the Insurance Company and the type of coverage.
+Some Insurers have shorter waiting periods for accidents than for illnesses.
 Be sure to check the waiting period length before committing to a policy.
 As indicated in the table above, the average waiting period has decreased from 12 months to 6 months with select providers!

 Sarah Jenkins

-Jenkins Verdict
+Expert Verdict

-Sarah Jenkins - Risk Analysis
+Sarah Jenkins - Strategic Insight

-Will pet insurance cover my pet's pre-existing condition?
+Will Haustierversicherung cover my pet's pre-existing condition?

-What is a 'waiting period' in pet insurance?
+What is a 'waiting period' in Haustierversicherung?

 A waiting period is the time between when your policy starts and when coverage begins.
 During this time, any new illnesses or injuries may not be covered.